 Two of the chromosomes (the X and the Y chromosome) determine your sex as male or female when you are born.
 They are called sex chromosomes:

 - Males have 1 X and 1 Y chromosome.

 The mother gives an X chromosome to the child.
-The father may contribute an X or a Y. It is the chromosome from the father that determines if the baby is a girl or a boy.
+The father may contribute an X or a Y. The chromosome from the father determines if the baby is born as male or female.